Rose-Walker/MobApp/README.md

 # News and Weather Website
 This is a News and Weather website created using Angular

+# Requirements
+- npm, this project requires npm to be installed, if you require npm you can download it from the official website [found here](https://www.npmjs.com)

 ## Setup Guide
 1. Download or clone the repository
 2. Once downloaded run the following command in the root folder: `npm install`